Architecture | Building Design

 Housing: Think about whether your home will be adaptable and resilient to demographic and environmental changes.
 Energy: Learn how to reduce power consumption and about renewable energy systems.
 Passive Design: Designing to take advantage of natural heating and cooling can increase comfort and use less energy.
 Water: Learn how to reduce Water use inside and outside through improved water use efficiency.
 Materials: Choosing material carefully can significantly reduce harmful health effects and minimise waste and environmental impact.

-Canberra’s 1st carbon Neutral building by Doma developers for Dickson, is now revealed
+Canberra’s 1st carbon Neutral building by Doma developers for Dickson,

 This story from One Step off the Grid shows that such a good challenge by responsible government is possible.
 Combining smart use of renewable energy powered water chillers to achieve the desir3ed seasonal results.
 Read it all here… https://onestepoffthegrid.com.au/canberras-first-zero-emissions-office-block-to-house-act-government/